liuyehcf/BlogSource/_unposts/resume/Resume.md

    * Design and implement a top-N based optimization approach that significantly improves performance by an order of magnitude.
 * **Sort merge optimization**, aimed to eliminate the bottleneck caused by serial merging and improve the performance of the overall sorting process.
    * Design and implement parallelized merge algorithm, achieving a performance improvement of an order of magnitude.
-* **Support certain types of subquery**, aimed to enhance the functionality of subqueries.
+* **Support certain types of subquery**, aimed to enhance the system's capabilities.
+   * Support join on subqueries and scalar non-agg subqueries.
+   * Refactor the subquery process to achieve optimizations like constants removal and predicate simplification.
 * **Support query profiling**, aimed to enhance intuitive query analysis.
+   * Support text-based profile analysis through mysql protocol.
+   * Support visualized profile analysis for the enterprise edition.
+* **Address performance issues**, like reducing code cache misses, eliminating pointer aliases for SIMD optimizations.

 ### Alibaba group | Software engineer | 2018.4 - 2021.8